 All staff are made aware that children can abuse other children, that this can happen online or in person, at school or outside of school.
-All staff will receive training so that they can confidently recognise the indicators and signs of peer on peer abuse in order to identify it and respond appropriately to reports.
-All staff will be made aware of the Northampton International Academy's policy and procedures with regards to peer on peer abuse and the crucial role that they play in preventing it and responding to it as necessary.
+All staff will receive training so that they can confidently recognise the indicators and signs of child-on-child abuse in order to identify it and respond appropriately to reports.
+All staff will be made aware of the school or college's policy and procedures with regards to child-on-child abuse and the crucial role that they play in preventing it and responding to it as necessary.
 It will be made clear that addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-Procedures for minimising opportunities for peer on peer abuse
+Procedures for minimising opportunities for child-on-child abuse

-We recognise that a crucial part of our safeguarding responsibility is to minimise the opportunity for peer on peer abuse to occur.
+We recognise that a crucial part of our safeguarding responsibility is to minimise the opportunity for child-on-child abuse to occur.
 In order to do this, and to establish a safe environment for all children, we:

-- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of peer on peer abuse; - ensure staff understand what is meant by peer on peer abuse and the school policy on peer on peer abuse by carrying out staff training on peer on peer abuse, using scenario based questions to check for understanding and ensuring all staff have read KCSiE 2021. - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour and - recognise that sexual harassment and sexual violence, as well as other forms of peer on peer abuse, may be happening even if they are not reported.
+- have robust behaviour and anti-bullying policies, which makes it clear that we have a zero tolerance approach to any kind of child-on-child abuse; - ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by carrying out robust training on the issue and ensuring that all staff have read the relevant sections of KCSIE 2022; - train staff thoroughly so that they challenge inappropriate behaviour (even if it appears to be relatively innocuous); - train staff thoroughly so that they are confident to challenge inappropriate behaviours between peers, that are actually abusive in nature; - never downplay certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys", as this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it; - refer to this in the Adult Code of Conduct which governs how we expect all adults to behaviour; - have an understanding of intra-familial harms and any necessary support for siblings following incidents; - recognise that sexual harassment and sexual violence, as well as other forms of childon-child abuse, may be happening even if they are not reported.

-How we address peer on peer abuse within the curriculum and across the school in which students are encouraged and taught to speak about these issues with regard to participation, privacy, voicing an opinion and listening to an opinion, respecting difference, and allowing others to learn.
-The school ensures that the curriculum across each subject takes full advantage of opportunities to address issues of peer on peer abuse and sexual harassment and violence.
+How we address child-on-child abuse within the curriculum and across the school delivery.
+This is mapped in the PSHE curriculum.
+Built into the teaching of this is the manner in which students are encouraged and taught to speak about these issues with regard to participation, privacy, voicing an opinion and listening to an opinion, respecting difference, and allowing others to learn.
+The school ensures that the curriculum across each subject takes full advantage of opportunities to address issues of child on child abuse and sexual harassment and violence.

-The school deals with issues of consent, pornography, safe relationships, and sexting/sharing of nude images or videos explicitly through the PSHCE curriculum in an age-appropriate delivery.
-This is mapped in the PSHCE curriculum.
-Built into the teaching of this is the manner
+The school deals with issues of consent, pornography, safe relationships, and sexting/sharing of nude images or videos explicitly through the PSHE curriculum in an age-appropriate